 The supply ship arrived this week, after an absence of more than 5 months.

-The break with the way of life of the ancients, changes in the environment, food and economy: the past is so romanticized and stereotyped that it is even today almost as exotic for Greenlanders as it is for us.
-Difficulty to identify as Inuit and live at the same time in a modern world.
+The break with the way of life of the ancients, the changes in the environment, the food and the economy: the past is so romanticized and stereotyped that it is almost exotic today, even for the Inuit themselves.

-The traditional way of life has indeed disappeared, but Inuit culture, woven by the social beings who share it, is still very strong.
-It is the transformation of an indigenous identity, between claiming and adaptation.
+But if the traditional way of life has well and truly disappeared, the culture, woven by the social beings who share it, is still as strong.
+It is transformed, between claim and adaptation.

-Between the confined warmth of indoors and the freezing cold of outdoors; between festive community and solitary hunting; between isolation and internet connection; between sled dogs and snowmobiles, thetwilight is revealing of contrasts.
+Between the confined heat of the interiors and the icy cold of the outdoors; between festive community and solitary hunting; between isolation and internet connection; between sled dogs and snowmobiles: an in-between world.

 - The first missionaries arrived in Greenland in the at the beginning of the 18th century to convert the Inuit to Protestantism.
 Soon after, Greenland became a Danish colony.
 The Inuit suffered from imported diseases, the new organization of their living environment and the control exercised abroad by the colonials.